yunusyurtturk/fdal/README.md

 ### Warning!
 I build this library to solve my personal problems, later decided to share with public.
 I'm sure it'd give insights to many people.
 Use with caution.
+It might contain bugs.
 It is not complete (for example it is missing many querying options) and  I dont have passion to make it a complete library.
 It may not be  a complete solution for your problems.
 Don't hesitate to make it complete for you ;).